 What is also interesting about the creation of yellow lab puppies is the fact that while their fur coat is without black or brown pigment, their skin will still exhibit the same color pigment as that of black or chocolate lab puppies.

-Meet Our Most Recent Litter of Puppies:
+Evaluating Our Foster Litter of Rescue Puppies:

 Where Does Project 2 Heal Come In?